2023 Best Nursing Bachelor's Degree Schools in South Carolina

 The average amount in student loans that nursing majors at USC Upstate take out while working on their Bachelor's Degree is $29,599.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $137.

 University of South Carolina - Aiken did quite well in this year’s ranking of the best places for nursing students to get a bachelor’s degree.
 It came in at #6 on the list.
-Located in the suburb of Aiken, UofSC Aiken is a public school with a small student population.
+Located in the large suburb of Aiken, UofSC Aiken is a public college with a small student population.

 On average, nursing graduates from UofSC Aiken take out $29,416 in student loans while working on their Bachelor's Degree.